 What started in 1999 as the creative outlet for members of a Philadelphia-based wedding band continued over the next twenty-odd years, with the usual hiatus here and there, players coming and going, three self-produced albums of original songs, some radio airplay, and plenty of live shows at venues dead and gone.

-Now, a post-pandemic Medea has resurfaced with more to say.
+In 2023, a post-pandemic Medea resurfaced with more to say.
 The new songs are about love and loss, evil and lies, magic and mystery, rendered mostly in minor keys.
 In other words, the usual Medea stuff.
 But the new material is filtered through older lenses shaped by real tragedy, both personal and global in scope, and flavored by the ever-present feeling that time is growing short.
+The band - Irene Lambrou, Patrick Robinson, Tony Winkler, Rich Curtis & James Farrell - mined this deep, intense ore, and found the most powerful music they've ever made.

 Irene, Pat, Bob McKeown, Glenn Marrazzo